hitoyaCute/neocord/README.md

     show_time           = true,                       -- Show the timer
-    global_timer        = false,                      -- if set true, timer won't update when any event are triggered buttons             = nil,                        -- A list of buttons (objects with label and url attributes) or a function returning such list.
+    global_timer        = false,                      -- if set true, timer won't update when any event are triggered buttons             = nil,                        -- A list of buttons (objects with label and url attributes) or a function returning such list. custom_distro       = "Neovim",                   -- Way to customize the plugin further more

     -- Rich Presence text options
     editing_text        = "Editing %s",               -- Format string rendered when an editable file is loaded in the buffer (either string or function(filename: string): string)